-- E. The nearest public use airport to the project site is the Westover Field Airport located in Martell, located approximately 2 miles away.
-The proposed project is located outside the safety compatibility zones for the area airports, and due to the significant distance from the project site, there is no impact to people working on the project site. - F. The nearest private airport to the project site is located at 4875 Camanche Parkway North, approximately 1.4 miles away from the property.
+- E. The nearest public use airport to the project site is the Westover Field Airport located in Martell, located more than 8 miles away.
+The proposed project is located outside the safety compatibility zones for the area airports, and due to the significant distance from the project site, there is no impact to people working on the project site.
+The impact is less than significant. - F. The nearest private airport to the project site is located more than 7 miles away from the property.
 The proposed use will not negatively affect the airport or airport usage, nor will the project be negatively affected in turn.
-There is no impact to safety hazards associated with airport operations are anticipated to affect people working or residing within the project site. - G. The proposed project is located directly off of State Highway 88, one of the County's main arterials.
+There is no impact to safety hazards associated with airport operations are anticipated to affect people working or residing within the project site.
+Impacts are less than significant. - G. The proposed project is located directly off of State Highway 88, one of the County's main arterials.
 Amador County has an adopted Local Hazard Mitigation Plan (LHMP), updated in January of 2014.
 The proposed project does not include any actions that physically interfere with any emergency response or emergency evacuation plans.
 There is a less than significant impact.